Book launches can be frustrating.

 You don’t need a massive list to be successful as an author.

 Really, all you need is a few hundred subscribers who are willing to buy, read, and review your books.
 That is enough to gain traction on any book platform.

 Email marketing is a lengthy topic, which we plan to extensively cover on this blog and in future podcast episodes.
 Until then, I recommend a few free resources and an article that has a great idea you should implement immediately:

-- Email Marketing Blueprint (This an old book that I wrote, which is free on Amazon from November 24th through November 29th.
+- Email Marketing Blueprint (This an old book that I wrote.
 I have to warn you that some of the information is a little dated.
 But the overall plan is very similar to the one I’m using to build to my book-based list.)